StefanMPopp/StefanMPopp.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-TODO: biography/links to projects; Anna's link; news; projects; CV; teaching; what else I'm passionate about.
+TODO: news; projects; CV; teaching; what else I'm passionate about.

-I am a behavioral biologist trying to uncover the rules of behavior, the 'behavioral algorithms', or the 'program' runnnig in the 'minds' of organisms when making a decision.
-I am mainly interested in 'simple' organisms like ants, but am equally fascinated by the algorithms in human behavior.
+As a recent PhD graduate in animal behavior, I have gained extensive experience in data analysis, manipulation, and visualization, using various software tools and languages, such as MATLAB, Python, R, and bash.
+I have applied my skills to study the complex and fascinating patterns of ant movement and communication, using advanced video tracking and statistical analysis techniques.

+I am passionate about finding answers from data and solving technical problems, as well as collaborating with experts from different fields.
+I have initiated and contributed to several interdisciplinary projects with computer scientists and mathematicians, resulting in multiple publications and presentations.
+I am also a proficient and quick writer, with a keen eye for detail and quality.
+I am eager to work on projects and challenges which allow me to have a tangible real-world impact.

 I am currently working on an agent-based model helping to explain how ants searching for resources create regular meanders on multiple scales, and how much more efficient this search strategy is compared to simpler alternatives.